devapromix/troll-hunter/README.md

 You are the hero who departs on a quest to stop the enemies and save your homeland, Elvion.
 Survive, gather equipment, fight adversaries and be ready for the final confrontation.
 Good luck!
 You will need it.

-## Hints on how to play
-Use in game help '?'

 ## Current State
 The game is currently in demo stage with very limited contents and lots of issues to solve and improve.

 ## Contributing
 Contributions are welcome!
 Please fork this repository and then once you have made and tested your changes, submit a pull request.

-[Note to Linux users: the new version builds under Linux (with some effort) but does not run.]

 ## System requirements